StaPH-B/docker-builds/freyja/1.5.0/README.md

 freyja demix [variants-file] [depth-file] --output [output-file]
 ```

 Warning: `freyja update` does not work under all conditions.
-You may need to specify an output directory (`freyja update --outdir /path/to/outdir`) for which your user has write priveleges, such as a mounted volume.
+You may need to specify an output directory (`freyja update --outdir /path/to/outdir`) for which your user has write privileges, such as a mounted volume.